denten-courses/narrative/README.md

 ## Course Description

-This graduate course offers an in-depth exploration of narrative theory, examining how stories are constructed, interpreted, and function across different genres, media, and cultural contexts.
-Students will engage with both classical and contemporary theories of narrative, borrowing from research in literary studies, psychology, anthropology, sociology, film and game studies.
+This graduate course offers an in-depth exploration of contemporary narrative theory, examining how stories function across different genres, media, and cultural contexts.
+Students should expect significant engagement with scholarship on narrative, borrowing from research in literary studies, psychology, anthropology, sociology, philosophy, film and game studies.

-The course will cover essential concepts such as plot, character, temporality, , and point of view, while also addressing the role of narrative in shaping personal and collective identities.
-Through close readings, theoretical analysis, and practical application, students will critically analyze the power of narrative to reflect, challenge, and transform cultural, social, and political realities.
-This course is ideal for students interested in literary studies, media studies, and other fields where storytelling plays a central role.
+Topics covered include story, plot, time, space, agency, event, action, character, and agency, while also addressing the role of narrative in shaping personal and collective identities.

 ## Course Requirements & Grading